Veterans Health – Starting With KUpdated: January 3, 2023

 Note: What follows should not be taken as medical advice and is not intended as a diagnosis.
 This page is general information related to common veterans conditions and should not replace advice from your health care provider.

 Kaposi’s sarcoma is caused by Human Herpes Virus 8 and is a form of cancer.
 Kaposi’s sarcoma tumors may appear as purple or red areas and can form on a person’s skin, mouth, lungs, liver, or gastrointestinal tract.
 It’s believed that the first recorded discussion of this condition was in 1872; for a time Kaposi’s sarcoma was considered harmless.
 But once the AIDS epidemic started, diagnoses of what Harvard Medical School’s official site describes as an “aggressive form of the disease, AIDS-related Kaposi’s sarcoma” began showing up in people with AIDS and/or severely weakened immune systems.

 The Department of Veterans Affairs has screenings, treatments, and advice for those who suffer from AIDS-related medical issues including Kaposi’s sarcoma.
 Contact your nearest VA medical center to learn what treatment options may be available in your local area.

 Keratitis is described as an inflammation of the cornea, and like many eye-related medical conditions, may be caused by an injury, or an infection.
-You may be at risk for this condition if you are a contact lens user; improper care of contact lenses and/or improper wear of the lenses may increase risk of infection which can lead to Keratitis.
+You may be at risk for this condition if you are a contact lens user; improper care of contact lenses and/or improper wear of the lenses may increase the risk of infection which can lead to Keratitis.
 The Department of Veterans Affairs advises contact lens users:

 - Always wash/sterilize your hands before touching your eyes and contact lenses.

-- Remove contact lenses and place in the palm of your hand rather than setting them on another surface.
+- Remove contact lenses and place them in the palm of your hand rather than setting them on another surface.